 German Pirate Party Adds Free Software to Agenda

 Last weekend, the German Pirate Party had their federal party convent and managed to add two amendments out of hundreds of proposals to their agenda.
 My text about a free democratically controlled technological infrastructure which includes Free Software, Open Standards, no Software Patents, nor DRM was one of the two accepted.
-More information can be found in my German blog post. … Continue reading
+More information can be… Continue reading German Pirate Party Adds Free Software to Agenda

 Google and Open Video Standards

 As some of you might have heard, Google released an experimental player for Youtube that works without Adobe Flash, last Wednesday.
 While they are “very excited about HTML5 as an open standard” (from the announcement), they surprisingly chose not to offer the content as such and instead serve videos in a patent-encumbered format.
-As Google has not yet stated whether it will add videos in an unencumbered format, this clearly strengthens the stand of proprietary solutions in the ongoing debate about the future of video in HTML and disappoints those of us who expected Google to live up to their … Continue reading
+As Google… Continue reading Google and Open Video Standards

 Microsoft denies certain countries access to its messenger

 My recent blog entries were about Skype and about how companies might eventually abuse the power they have over some of our technology.
 Many of my arguments against Skype also apply to Microsoft’s instant messenger.
 Now Microsoft gave one more example that this abuse actually happens.
-Ars technica writes: Microsoft this week decided to turn off its Windows Live Messenger service for five countries: Cuba, Syria, Iran, Sudan, and North Korea. […] The user is not informed as to the actual reason for the block.
-Currently, it’s not clear how broad the block is or how long it will last. … Continue reading
+Ars technica writes: Microsoft this week decided to turn… Continue reading Microsoft denies certain countries access to its messenger

 Brave New Skyping World Revisited